 In 2007 I started to work at different primary schools as a teacher of Spanish across KS2.
 As a result of the observations of my classes I was complimented on my work.
 I was informed that my lessons are well structured and include a variety of tasks that suited the pupils.
 This variety made for a happy, well motivated learning environment and kept the classroom focused, organized and on target.

 In 2011 I came to Valencia and I started working for various schools, colleges and international companies where I have taught all ages and levels and different types of professionals.
+Parallel to this, I have obtained the TEFL Certificate (Teaching English as a Foreign Language).

 My aim in the classroom is to allow the pupils to gain enjoyment from the lessons.
 I award them for expressing themselves creatively and for applying and developing their knowledge of the subject.
 I always develop lessons with the pupils’ exams in mind and explore strategies to help them improve their learning, regardless of their level or ability.
 Clear differentiation and lesson objectives are crucial to their success.
 It is clearly necessary to produce different resources and to attend to the needs of each student throughout every lesson.